Mary Celeste: Lifeboat

-In Cobb's view, the transfer of personnel to the yawl may have been intended as a temporary safety measure.
-He speculated from Deveau's report on the state of the rigging and ropes that the ship's main halliard may have been used to attach the yawl to the ship, enabling the company to return on board when the danger had passed.
+Briggs's cousin Oliver Cobb later suggested that the transfer of personnel to the yawl may have been intended as a temporary safety measure.
+He speculated from Deveau's report on the state of the rigging and ropes that the ship's main halliard may have been used to attach the yawl to the ship, enabling the company to return to Mary Celeste when the danger had passed.
 However, Mary Celeste would have sailed away empty if the line had parted, leaving the yawl adrift with its occupants.
-Begg notes how illogical it would be to attach the yawl to a vessel that the crew thought was about to explode or sink.
-Macdonald Hastings points out that Briggs was an experienced captain and asks whether he would have effected a panicked abandonment.
-"If the Mary Celeste had blown her timbers, she would still have been a better bet for survival than the ship's boat."
-If this is what happened, says Hastings, Briggs "behaved like a fool; worse, a frightened one."
+Begg notes that it would be illogical to attach the yawl to a vessel that the crew thought was about to explode or sink.
+Macdonald Hastings argues that Briggs was an experienced captain who would not have led a panicked abandonment, writing: "If the Mary Celeste had blown her timbers, she would still have been a better bet for survival than the ship's boat."
+According to Hastings, if Briggs had relied on the ship's boat for survival rather than on Mary Celeste, he would have "behaved like a fool; worse, a frightened one."

-Arthur N. Putman, a New York insurance appraiser, was a leading investigator in sea mysteries in the early 20th century and wrote a similar lifeboat theory.
-Putman laid special stress on the fact that only a single lifeboat was missing from the vessel.
-He discovered that the rope of the boat was cut, not untied, which indicated when the Mary Celeste was abandoned it was done quickly.
-Several times in the ship's log there is mention of ominous rumbling and small explosions from the hold.
-Cargos of alcohol naturally give off explosive gas and these sounds described are quite common.
-He supposes that one day there was a more intense explosion and a sailor ventured below deck with a light or lit cigar which set off the accumulated fumes causing an explosion violent enough to blow off the top covering on the hatch, which had been found in an unusual position.
-Putnam ends his theory, that in a panicked terror the captain, family, and crew piled into the lone lifeboat, cut the rope and set out to sea, abandoning the vessel.
+Arthur N. Putman, a New York insurance appraiser, was a leading investigator in sea mysteries in the early 20th century and wrote a similar lifeboat theory stressing that only a single lifeboat was missing from the vessel.
+He discovered that the boat's rope was cut, not untied, which indicated that the abandonment of Mary Celeste was performed quickly.
+The ship's log contained several mentions of ominous rumbling and small explosions from the hold, although cargos of alcohol naturally emit explosive gas and such sounds are commonly heard.
+He supposes that there had been a more intense explosion and, in response, a sailor ventured below deck with an open flame or lit cigar that ignited the fumes, causing an explosion violent enough to dislodge the top of the hatch, which had been found in an unusual position.
+Putman also postulated that in a panicked terror the captain, his family and the crew boarded the lone lifeboat, cut the rope and abandoned Mary Celeste.